openarsenalspecs/Simulations/LibreSpaceflight.md

 - Network-deployed versions of this software must also remain fully AGPL-3.0+ compliant, including exposure of source code modifications when applicable under the license.

 For full legal details, please refer to the AGPL-3.0+ license and the project's `notice.md` file.
----

-# Acknowledgments

-LibreSpaceflight is inspired by decades of space exploration and the work of engineers, researchers, astronauts, and open-source contributors who believe the future of space should be shared by everyone.

----

-# Join the Mission

-Space exploration belongs to humanity.

-LibreSpaceflight exists to make the tools of spaceflight open to the world.

-**Democratizing the Science of Space.**